Axos Bank is an online bank, but unlike many of its competitors, it’s a full-service bank.

 Axos Bank Pros And Cons

-- Axos Bank is a full-service online bank, offering not only deposit products but also the full range of banking services, even enabling you to sever your relationship with your local bank.
+- Axos Bank is a full-service online bank, offering not only deposit products but also a full range of banking services, even enabling you to sever your relationship with your local bank.

 - The bank offers mortgages, personal loans, and auto loans, as well as small business and commercial banking.